sfoxcivic/bifacial-boost/README.md

-# Bifacial Boost Estimator (Netlify-ready) — Module Variant Selection
+# Bifacial Boost Estimator (Netlify-ready) — STC Column Parser v3

-This package improves module datasheet extraction by detecting multiple module variants in one PDF and presenting a manual wattage-only selector for the user to pick the variant.
+This package implements a strict STC table column parser:
-It explicitly ignores lines mentioning bifacial/gain/boost so the manufacturer-provided boost figures are not used.
+- Finds the STC header row with multiple wattages (WP/Pmax)

-Deployment:
+- Extracts corresponding Imp and Isc columns
-1. Push to GitHub and import into Netlify (Import from Git).
+- Ignores W/m2, bifacial boost notes, and percent signs
-2. Netlify will install dependencies and deploy functions.
+- Returns modules: [{watts, model, isc, imp}]

-3. Test by uploading a real module datasheet with multiple Pmax variants.
+Deploy:

-Local dev:
+1. Push to GitHub and import into Netlify
-- npm install
+2. Netlify will install pdf-parse and deploy functions
-- npm i -g netlify-cli
+3. Test with datasheets that have columnar STC tables (like your screenshot)

-- netlify dev
+If extraction fails, enter values manually in the UI.